mgoltzsche/image-registry-operator/DESIGN_DECISIONS.md

 * Currently cesanta/docker_auth doesn't support Bearer Token (JWT) authentication for external or plugin authentication but basic auth only.
   (Docker proceeds with docker_auth's short-lived JWT afterwards anyway)

-### Why use separate ImagePullSecret/ImagePushSecret CRDs instead of a single RegistryAccount CRD with a push flag/subtype?
+### Why use separate ImagePullSecret/ImagePushSecret CRDs instead of a single CRD with a push flag/subtype?
 * Ensure pull secret format differs from push secret format as well as the pull password differs from the push password. (pull secrets are more widely distributed (to nodes) than push secrets and the latter have a higher security impact)
 * Declare either a pull or a push secret when needed - not always both (imagine one pull secret and multiple push secrets per namespace or push secrets only)
 * Allow users to delegate pull and push account management separately (RBAC)